BMW 3 Series (E90): Safety

+ANCAP

+Euro NCAP

 The Euro NCAP noted the poor pedestrian protection awarding 4 points out of 36, reporting the 3 Series was "very disappointing" in this measure.

 IIHS

 The Insurance Institute for Highway Safety (IIHS) gives the 3 Series a "Good" overall rating in both the frontal and side impact crash tests.
 The 3 Series received "Good" marks in all six of the frontal crash test categories, and "Good" marks in six of the nine categories in the side impact test.
 The IIHS also gave the 3 Series the Top Safety Pick award.
 The convertible is rated "Marginal" in side impacts, making the 3 Series convertible the lowest rated vehicle currently sold in its class in IIHS tests.

 Recalls

 In November 2017, BMW recalled 672,000 3 Series cars from model years 2006–11 with climate control system electronic components at risk of overheating, due to faulty blower motor wiring.

 Production

 In 2002, Norbert Reithofer and Development Chief Burkhard Goeschel started an initiative to halve the time it took to reach full production of the next generation 3 Series from six months to three.

 The E90 was produced in Germany (Leipzig, Munich and Regensburg) and in South Africa (Rosslyn).
-Local assembly of complete knock-down (CKD) kits was used for cars sold in China, Egypt, India, Indonesia, Malaysia, Mexico, Thailand and Russia.
+Local assembly of complete knock-down (CKD) kits were used for cars sold in China, Egypt, India, Indonesia, Malaysia, Mexico, Thailand and Russia.

 The production dates for each body style are as follows: